All Episodes

 And then the price of transportation goes up, price of production.

-Supply and demand's very simple.
+Supply and demand is very simple.

-The more the more crops you take off the market for food to put into fuel, you're going to have a supply shortage.
+The more crops take off the market for food to put into fuel, you're going to have a supply shortage that's going to cause prices to go up.

-But one little piece.
+But one little piece, desistance, Noel Shepard, newsbusters.org.

 If you're interested, here's how the New York Times reported the news.

-The Senate upheld today an environmental protection agency rule requiring that ethanol and other renewable fuels get a share of the gasoline additives market.
+Back in 1994, with a tie-breaking vote by Vice President Al Gore, the Senate upheld today an Environmental Protection Agency rule requiring that ethanol and other renewable fuels get a share of the gasoline additives market.

-The Senate voted 51 to 50 to table an amendment that would have denied financing to the agency to carry out a rule guaranteeing renewable fuels a 15% share of the lucrative fuel oxygen or oxygenate market in 1995.
+The Senate voted 51 to 50 to table an amendment that would have denied financing to the agency to carry out a rule guaranteeing renewable fuels a 15% share of the lucrative fuel oxygenate market in 1995.

 That share rises to 30% in following years.